AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 def FluidizationVelocity(area_reactor, porosity, density_sand, diameter, viscosity):
-    """This function also takes in values of the area of the reactor, porosity of sand, density of the sand, diameter of sand grains, and viscosity of water.
+    """This function also takes in values of the area of the reactor, porosity of sand, density of the sand, diameter of sand grains, and kinematic viscosity of water.

   >>> from aguaclara.play import*
   >>> FluidizationVelocity(5, 5, 5, 5, 5):